OskarZyg/photocard-balance/README.md

 * `TFL_PHOTOCARD_PASSWORD`: TfL Photocard Password
 * `TFL_PHOTOCARD_PERSON`: Which person to fetch cards for
 * `NOTIFICATON_PUSH_CARD_NUMBER`: If present, push card number and type with notification
+* `POLL_MINUTES`: How often (in minutes) to poll TfL servers.
+This also controls the extension of sessions, so values above 10 minutes may fail.